-University of Alberta Graduate Student Uses NI AWR Design Environment to Design Graphene FETs
+University of Alberta Graduate Student Uses AWR Design Environment to Design Graphene FETs

 The Department of Electrical and Computer Engineering at the University of Alberta, Edmonton, Canada is home to ground-breaking engineering research.
 ECE graduate students work with an internationally-recognized faculty in world-class facilities.
 Graduate students are an integral part of the department, acting as researchers and teaching assistants.
 The experience gained is directly transferable to future academic work, public research, or a career in the industry.

 The Design Challenge

 The excellent electronic properties of graphene make it a promising alternative to silicon (Si) for use in future electronics, particularly for analog circuit applications.
 As the down-scaling of graphene channels continues, compact modeling approaches that can tractably predict terminal behavior, including effects arising from the zero bandgap such as variations in the densities of states between the channel and source and drain regions and band-to-band tunneling, are essential to exploring graphene’s circuit capabilities.

 Ahsan U. Alam, an ECE graduate student, set out for his doctoral program to develop a modified top-of-the-barrier model (TBM) for graphene field-effect transistors (GFETs) that includes variations in the reservoir versus channel densities of states and band-to-band tunneling.
 The model needed to show excellent agreement with state-of- the-art, quantum-mechanical approaches based on non-equilibrium Green’s function (NEGF) and allow for the development of accurate, practical circuit models.
 It also had to capture band-to-band (Klein-Zener) tunneling, which is important in zero-bandgap materials, and account for variations in the densities of states between the channel and the source and drain regions.